cheerfox/Tealeaf-notes/Track2/lesson1/Class Notes.md

 7. Make sure your migration run cleanly and not impact to each other end to end
 8. `migration` is **Modify the schema of a database in a sysytematic way**
 9. **Don't go to change the past migration** it will cause some conflict
+10. In rails there is a table record which migration you have already migrated, so don't use migration roll back, you will get conflict when you work with your co-worker
+11. So don't modify the migration file, just add migtation
+12. Use migration to insure the correct schema changes process between several mechines
+13. You alao can chage the schema without migration, but **Don't do that ~~**

 ```ruby
 ##user.rb